If you’re looking for a cough button for your podcasting microphone, you’re in luck: I have a great digital mute switch solution!

 As a freelance podcast editor and host, I’m adamant about creating a great sounding podcast.
 Bodily noises are a reality of putting your mouth right in front of microphone, and if you don’t want those bad sounds being recorded in the first place, you need a mute switch.

 This is a problem that’s as old as radio.
 Most radio hosts have something called a “Cough Drop” for a microphone — it’s a physical button that hooks up to your mic and lets you quickly mute yourself.
-But us modern day podcast hosts don’t have access to one of these because we have USB mics that require a mute switch, so what to do?
+But us modern day podcast hosts don’t have access to one of these because we have USB mics, so what to do?

 Digitally mute your USB mic